mostraus/AMUSE-Group11/README.md

 - Bridge the 2 codes (hydro code for disk + N-body code for star)
 - How is a protoplanetary disk perturbed by stellar cluster?

+- check only if stars come closer than 2*RHill (check if it comes in perturbing distance)
+- calc disk during encounter, then freeze until next (fast forward)
+- write LonelyPlanets ourselves, save close encounters of certain stars with stopping condition
+- no bridging, just hydro code (can do gravity too, just "sloppier")
+- during encounter hydro, than check if disk is ok, jump to next encounter

 ## Code
 [LonelyPlanets](https://github.com/spzwart/LonelyPlanets)